appvia/azure-terraform-labs/1.1/README.md

 ### Terraform Apply

-Run the terraform apply as shown below.
+Run the terraform apply as shown below and confirm the apply by typing yes.

 ```
 terraform apply "tfplan"